photoprism/photoprism-docs/docs/user-guide/organize/places.md

 # Places #
 Places displays all photos with GPS information on a world map.

-You can zoom either by using the + or - buttons or by clicking on a photo or photo collector (the blue circles with a photo count inside).
+You can zoom either by using :material-plus: or :material-minus: or by clicking on a photo or photo collector (the blue circles with a photo count inside).

 ![Screenshot](img/places-1.png)
 ![Screenshot](img/places-2.png)